Free Bibliography Generator

 Understanding the differences between citation styles helps you choose the right one and switch between them when needed.

 APA 7th Edition uses an author-date in-text citation format (Smith, 2024) and lists references alphabetically at the end.
-It emphasizes when work was published, making it ideal for sciences where recency matters.
+It emphasizes when work was published, making it sciences where recency matters.
 APA uses hanging indentation, italicizes titles of major works, and includes DOIs when available.

 MLA 9th Edition uses an author-page in-text format (Smith 45) and calls its end list "Works Cited."
 It focuses on the author's contribution to a conversation and is flexible about container structures (like a poem in an anthology or an article on a website).
 MLA uses quotation marks for shorter works and italics for longer ones.

 Chicago offers two systems: Notes-Bibliography (used in humanities, with footnotes and a bibliography) and Author-Date (similar to APA, used in sciences).
-The Notes-Bibliography system uses superscript numbers linked to detailed footnotes, making it suitable for works with extensive commentary.
+The Notes-Bibliography system uses superscript numbers linked to detailed footnotes, making it suitable for works with commentary.

 Harvard referencing is similar to APA in using author-date in-text citations but has looser formatting rules.
 It is widely used in UK, Australian, and some European universities.
 Specific formatting details vary between institutions, so always check your university's Harvard guide.